minhtriet/graddft-qnn/README.md

 ## Datasets
 1. (in use) Different bond lengths of H2 in training set and test set
+2. H2 + Li2 + LiH
-2. Different molecules with default Pennlylane bond length
+3. Different molecules with default Pennlylane bond length

 # Contribution